terra-nanotech/tn-nt-auth-templates/README.md

 > might entail changes to templates that also change the behavior in a way we like it
 > to be changed.
 >
-> If you install these template overrides, you need to be aware that there will be
+> If you install these template overrides, you need to be aware there will be
 > no support for any kind of issues you might encounter, and you have to figure it out
 > on your own.